Jeff HearnTitle: Post Retirement Professor School/office: School of Humanities, Education and Social Sciences

 Transforming Politics: Power and Resistance (edited with Paul Bagguley, Macmillan.
 St Martin’s Press, 1999)

-Information Society and the Workplace: Spaces, Boundaries and Agency (co-editor with Tuula Heiskanen, Routledge, 2004)
+Information Society and the Workplace: Spaces, Boundaries and Agency (edited with Tuula Heiskanen, Routledge, 2004)

 Gender, Sexuality and Violence in Organizations (with Wendy Parkin, Sage, 2001)

 Handbook of Studies on Men and Masculinities (edited with Michael Kimmel and Raewyn Connell, Sage, 2005)